valentina98/DL2_InstanceDiffusion/blogpost.md

   <img src="./output_tests/gc7.5-seed0-alpha0.8/189_xl_s0.4_n20.png" alt="Merged fruits" width="30%" style="margin: 0 1%;"/>
 </p>

-**Figure 2** Images of a vase and flower using bounding boxes.
-Flower placement is incorrect due to perspective cues (bottom), despite specifying the flower should be in front.
+**Figure 2**  Images of an apple and pear using overlapping bounding boxes.
+The model struggles with correct placement, often blending the two fruits.

 #### Test 3

 We used bounding boxes to define the positions of a vase, a flower and a table.
 We explicitly specified in the prompt that the flower should be in the front.

 <p style="text-align: center;">
   <img src="./output_tests/gc7.5-seed0-alpha0.8/204_inputs.png" alt="Vase and flower bounding boxes" width="35%" style="margin: 0 1%;"/>